ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 So now you can use the full MongoDB Query Language, including aggregations, on your mobile device and sync it with your database.

 ### Build in external Integrations
-The fun with Stitch really starts when you combine all the goodness of Stitch with the integration with cloud services like Twilio, AWS, Google, etc...
+The fun with Stitch really starts when you combine all the goodness of Stitch with its integrations with cloud services like Twilio, AWS, Google, etc...
 You can authenticate with Google, store files on S3 or spin up a cluster on Redshift after you send a text message with Twilio.
 All of this can be hidden behind a simple function call for your application, or a trigger on your Atlas cluster.